JKU-ICG/AOS/AOS Groundstation/AOS waypoint planning/README.md

 ### 5. Send Mission

 Click **Send Mission** to transmit your planned waypoint mission to the broker.
 Every time you send the mission, it will saved in a JSON file.
-If you want to bring it back you need to press send mission without defining one.
-You make updates on the the mission waypoints as described above.
-Note that if you have designed a grid mission, it will lose grid properties (resizing, moving, etc) after sending it.
-This is working progress.
+If you want to bring it back the saved mission you need to press send mission without defining one.
+You can make updates on the mission waypoints as described above but don't forget that the mission brought it back witll not have the grid and circle properties.

 > **Note:**
 > - The first time you send a waypoint mission, you must click **Takeoff** to launch the drones.
 Do not forget to apply the **How to use it** section of the main [README](https://github.com/JKU-ICG/AOS/blob/stable_release/AOS%20Groundstation/README.md).